sebcp/cc3002-project/README.md

 ## Getting Started

-Download the last version tagged as Tarea1.
+Download the last release tagged as Tarea1.

 ### Prerequisites